|

 introduced plants and the volcanic scenery is amazing.
 In this talk

-we describe our 2008 visit to Tenerife to explore the landscape and
+I describe our 2008 visit to Tenerife to explore the landscape and

 the plants. |